LAST UPDATED: January 1, 2023

 As a Virginia resident, you may have the rights listed in the section above titled Accessing, correcting or deleting your information.
 However, these rights are not absolute, and we may decline your request as permitted by the VCDPA.

 If you are a Virginia resident, you may exercise your access, correction and deletion rights as follows, by:

 You can also appeal a denial of your request through the requests portal, or by email to firstname.lastname@example.org.

 We reserve the right to modify this Privacy Notice at any time.
 We encourage you to periodically review this page for the latest information on our privacy practices.
 If we make material changes to this Privacy Notice, we will notify you by updating the date of this Privacy Notice and posting it on our website and in app stores where our mobile applications covered by this Privacy Notice are available for download.
 We may (and, where required by law, will) also provide notification of changes in another way that we believe is reasonably likely to reach you, such as via e-mail (if you have an account where we have your contact information) or another manner through our website or mobile applications.

 Any modifications to this Privacy Notice will be effective upon our posting of the new terms and/or upon implementation of the new changes (or as otherwise indicated at the time of posting).
 In all cases, your continued use of our products or services after the posting of any modified Privacy Notice indicates your acceptance of the terms of the modified Privacy Notice.

-For European privacy inquiries, you may contact our Data Protection Officer at firstname.lastname@example.org.
+For European, UK or Brazilian privacy inquiries, you may contact our Data Protection Officer at email@example.com.

-For California resident data inquiries please refer to “How to exercise your rights” below.
+For California or Virginia resident data inquiries please refer to “How to exercise your rights” in the relevant sections above.